Computing the bound of an Ore polynomial. Applications to factorization

-Thus, if a fast criterion is available to check whether a given polynomial is twosided, then it can be added to the condition in the \textbf{while} loop in Algorithm \ref{alg:bound} to make it faster.
+Thus, if a fast criterion for checking whether a given polynomial is twosided is available, it can be added to the condition in the \textbf{while} loop in Algorithm \ref{alg:bound} to make it faster.
 Such a criterion is given by Theorem \ref{basecota}.(a), if the number $s$ of known generators of $R$ as an algebra over its center is small.
-For instance, if $R = D[X;\sigma]$ with $D = K(a)$ is a simple commutative field extension of $K = D^\sigma$, $\sigma$ has finite order $\mu$ and $\delta = 0$, then $r = \mu^2$ and $s = 2$.

-The second algorithm for computing a bound, Algorithm \ref{alg:bound2}, works under the more general assumption on $R = D[X;\sigma,\delta]$ of being finitely generated as an algebra over its center $C$, say by $s$ elements.
-This number $s$ is expected to be small compared with the number $r$ of generators of $R$ as a $C$--module.
-Actually, in many examples the number of known generators is just $s=2$.
-The correctness of Algorithm \ref{alg:bound2} is ensured by the following theorem.
+The idea of making use of a finite set of generators of $R$ as an algebra (instead of as a module) over its center $C$ is the basis for the second algorithm for computing a bound, Algorithm \ref{alg:bound2}.
+Even if it is known that $R$ is finitely generated, as a module, over its center, the number of generators $s$ as a $C$--algebra is expected to be small compared with the number $r$ of generators of $R$ as a $C$--module.
+For instance, if $R = D[X;\sigma]$ with $D = K(a)$ is a simple field extension of $K = D^\sigma$, $\sigma$ has finite order $\mu$, then $r = \mu^2$ and $s = 2$.
+So, if the rank of $R$ as a $C$-module is large enough, it may be convenient to make use of Algorithm \ref{alg:bound2} for computing a bound, see Section \ref{complexity}.

+Furthermore, Algorithm \ref{alg:bound2} does not require the computation of a set of generators of $R$ as a $C$--module or even the knowledge of $C$ itself.
+For instance, in Section \ref{ratfunc}, Algorithm \ref{InvSubfield} computes the invariant subfield by an automorphism \(\sigma\) of \(\ffield[q](t)\).
+Since Algorithm \ref{InvSubfield} is exponential in the order of \(\sigma\) in the worst case, the computation of the center of \(\ffield[q](t)[X;\sigma]\) can be very hard.
+But \(\ffield[q](t)[X;\sigma]\) is generated as an algebra over its center, whoever it is, by \(t\) and \(X\).
+Algorithm \ref{alg:bound2} provides a way for computing a bound without an explicit knowledge of the center, see Example \ref{ex:cyclotomic} and Example \ref{boundF(t)}.